oscar-bender-stone/kamelo/README.md

 KaMeLo
 ========

-KaMeLo is a translator from the framework K to the framework Dedukti.
+KaMeLo is a translator from **the semantical framework K** to **the logical framework Dedukti**.
+More precisely, KaMeLo takes as input **a Kore file**, that is the translation of a K semantic into **a Matching Logic theory**, and generates a Lambdapi file or a Dedukti file.
 More concretly, you can translate a K semantic, let say *imp.k*, into Dedukti as follow:
   - *kompile imp.k*
   - *cd kamelo*